90% of buyers decide to visit based on photos alone — great prep leads to great photos.

 A few hours of prep has real, measurable impact.

-Listings with well-prepared photography receive 73% more online views, sell 32% faster, and consistently close at higher prices.
+Listings with high-quality photography receive 118% more online views and sell 32% faster (Redfin).
+They also close for an average of $3,000–$11,000 more than comparable homes with amateur images.
 Preparation is part of the marketing strategy.

 Great media is always a team effort.